truxxkart/project_details/README.md

 implement checkout and promoCode implementation(Done)

-return or cancel policy
+return or cancel policy add table to get feedback

 order item verification or activation functionality

 Product's ProductVariant and ProductSize filtering and sorting (DONE)

-Remove price field from product and variant
+Remove price field from product and variant  (DONE)